erupturatis/NeuralAesthetic/README.md

 ### Layer Positioning

 The `generateNeuronLayers` function arranges the neurons in layers with a specified number of neurons per layer.
 The function takes a set of parameters that define the distance between the neurons and the layers, as well as the number of neurons in each layer.
+The function will also add a layer flag on each neuron to be easier to identify if we want to add connections for example

 ### Parameters